Types of Anaemia

-The three main classes of anemia include excessive blood loss, excessive blood cell destruction or deficient red blood cell production or ineffective hematopoiesis.
-Anemia is the most common disorder of the blood.
-There are several kinds of anemia, produced by a variety of underlying causes.
-Anemia can be classified in a variety of ways, based on the morphology of RBCs, underlying etiologic mechanisms, and discernible clinical spectra, to mention a few.
+The three main classes of anaemia include excessive blood loss, excessive blood cell destruction or deficient red blood cell production or ineffective haematopoiesis.
+There are several kinds of anaemia, produced by a variety of underlying causes.
+Anaemia can be classified in a variety of ways, based on the morphology of RBCs, underlying etiologic mechanisms, and discernible clinical spectra, to mention a few.

-: Anaemia may be caused by loss of blood through excessive menstruation, injury, childbirth, bleeding from the gastro-intestinal tract.
-Certain diseases like purpura and haemophilia, which are characterized by bleeding, can also be the cause.
+Anaemia may be caused by loss of blood through excessive menstruation, injury, childbirth, bleeding from the gastro-intestinal tract.
+Certain diseases like Purpura and haemophilia, which are characterized by bleeding, can also be the cause.
 Defective blood formation because of infections, toxins, and drugs and also inadequate intake of iron and defective absorption of substances in the diet, which enrich the blood, are the causes.
-Some anaemias are due to a combination of more than one of the causes enumerated above.
+Some anaemia is caused due to a combination of more than one of the causes enumerated above.

 The most striking symptom of anaemia is the pallor of the skin; hence the Ayurvedic name of the disease is ‘Pandu Roga’.
 The best guide, however, is the colour of the internal lining of the eyelid.
 There is weakness and giddiness, the breathing is shallow, the pulse rapid, and the blood pressure is often becomes low.
 In severe cases, the tongue is often sore and the nails of the fingers brittle and concave instead of being convex.
 If the disease is ignored, it may turn into ‘Pernicious Anaemia’, which is more difficult to cure.
 In some severe cases, the patient may have to be given a blood transfusion to make up the loss of blood.
 Usually blood transfusion happens in traumas like severe haemorrhage due to injury or bursting of an ulcer in the abdominal region.